-- 2. The St Mary's College principal or delegate conducts a risk assessment and develops a risk management strategy for any student/s at risk of anaphylaxis while they are on camp.
-This will be developed in consultation with parents/guardians/carers of students at risk of anaphylaxis and camp owners/operators prior to the camp's commencement. - 3.
-St Mary's College's staff consult with the parents/guardians/carers of students at risk of anaphylaxis and where appropriate, the camp owner/operator to ensure that appropriate procedures are in place to manage an anaphylactic reaction should it occur.
-If these procedures are deemed to be inadequate, further discussions, planning and implementation will be undertaken for the school to adequately discharge its non-delegable duty of care. - 4.
-If St Mary's College staff has concerns about whether the food provided on a camp will be safe for students at risk of anaphylaxis, they raise these concerns with the camp owner/operator and consider alternative means for providing food for those student/s at risk of anaphylaxis. - 5.
-The use of substances containing known allergens should be avoided where possible. - 6.
-Prior to the camp taking place, school staff should consult with the student's parents/guardians/carers to review the Individual Anaphylaxis Management Plan/s to ensure that it is up to date and relevant to the circumstances of the camp.
-Schools are to seek support from parents/guardians/carers to advise students with allergies to insects to wear closed shoes and long-sleeved garments when outdoors and encourage them to stay away from water or flowering plants. - 7.
-The St Mary's College principal or delegate ensures that the student's adrenaline autoinjector, Individual Anaphylaxis Management Plan, including the ASCIA Action Plan for Anaphylaxis and a mobile phone are taken on camp.
+- 46. The principal or nominated staff member conducts a risk assessment and develops a risk management strategy for any student at risk of anaphylaxis while they are on camp.
+This will be developed in consultation with parents/carers of students at risk of anaphylaxis and camp owners/operators prior to the camp's commencement. - 47.
+School staff consult with the parents/carers of students at risk of anaphylaxis and where appropriate, the camp owner/operator to ensure that appropriate procedures are in place to manage an anaphylactic reaction should it occur.
+If these procedures are deemed to be inadequate, further discussions, planning and implementation will be undertaken in order for the school to adequately discharge its non-delegable duty of care. - 48.
+If school staff has concerns about whether the food provided on a camp will be safe for students at risk of anaphylaxis, they raise these concerns with the camp owner/operator and consider alternative means for providing food for those student/s at risk of anaphylaxis. - 49.
+The use of substances containing known allergens should be avoided where possible. - 50.
+Prior to the camp taking place, school staff should consult with the student's parents/carers to review the Individual Anaphylaxis Management Plan/s to ensure that it is up to date and relevant to the circumstances of the camp.
+Schools are to seek support from parents/carers to advise students with allergies to insects to wear closed shoes and long-sleeved garments when outdoors and encourage them to stay away from water or flowering plants. - 51.
+The principal or nominated staff member ensures that the student's adrenaline autoinjector, Individual Anaphylaxis Management Plan, including the ASCIA Action Plan for Anaphylaxis and a mobile phone are taken on camp.
 If mobile phone access is not available, an alternative method of communication in an emergency will be considered, e.g. a satellite phone.
-All staff attending camp should familiarise themselves with the students' Individual Anaphylaxis Management Plans and plan emergency response procedures for anaphylaxis prior to camp and be clear about their roles and responsibilities in the event of an anaphylactic reaction. - 8.
-The St Mary's college principal or delegate conducts a risk assessment prior to excursions/school camps which will include contact with local emergency services and hospitals well before the camp to provide details of any medical conditions of students, location of camp and location of any off-camp activities.
+All staff attending the camp should familiarise themselves with the students' Individual Anaphylaxis Management Plans and plan emergency response procedures for anaphylaxis prior to camp and be clear about their roles and responsibilities in the event of an anaphylactic reaction. - 52.
+The principal or nominated staff member conducts a risk assessment prior to excursions/school camps which will include contact with local emergency services and hospitals well before the camp to provide details of any medical conditions of students, location of camp and location of any off-camp activities.
 Contact details of emergency services will be available for school staff as part of the emergency response procedures developed for the camp.
-Camp activities will be reviewed to avoid activities that use known allergens (cooking, craft etc.). - Adrenaline autoinjectors should remain close to the students and staff must be always aware of its location. - 10.
-General use Adrenaline autoinjectors will be included in camp first aid kits as a back-up device in the event of an emergency. - 11.
+Camp activities will be reviewed to avoid activities that use known allergens (cooking, craft etc.). - 53.
+Adrenaline autoinjectors should remain close to the students and staff must be always aware of its location. - 54.
+General use Adrenaline autoinjectors will be included in camp first aid kits as a back-up device in the event of an emergency. - 55.
 Staff consider exposure to allergens when students are consuming food during travel on bus/plane and whilst in cabins/tents/dormitories.

-Overseas Travel
+Overseas travel

-- 1. Strategies used will be like those for camps/remote settings and St Mary's College will involve parents/guardians/carers in discussions regarding risk management well in advance. - 2.
+- 56. Strategies used will be like those for camps/remote settings and parents/carers will be involved in discussions regarding risk management well in advance. - 57.
 Potential risks at all stages of overseas travel will be considered.
 Potential risks include: - travel to/from airport/port - travel to/from Australia - various accommodation venues - all towns and venues visited, and sourcing safe foods at all locations.